 PMSE services encompass a range of wireless services, such as wireless cameras and microphones used in the production of live theatre and concert events as well as supporting activities such as news gathering, sports events and outside broadcasts.
 A wide variety of spectrum bands are currently available in Ireland for PMSE use under this licensing scheme.
+For temporary broadcasting in the FM / AM radio band, such as for drive-in movie services, please contact Coimisiún na Meán (see also Broadcasting Services)

 A PMSE licence allows for the use of radio equipment at a specified location and event for the duration specified on the licence, not exceeding a maximum period of six months.